Christmas, Tower

 I was glad Asa pulled me close when the angels showed up.
 I wasn’t the only one who was scared.
 He was shaking too.
 “Do not fear,” the angel said.
 Yeah, right.

-When Uncle Asa knocked, the door opened.
+When Uncle Asa called out, the door opened.
 I grinned at how smoothly it swung open, how silently.
 I’d oiled the hinge just that morning.
 Light from the stable spilled out.

 A man not much older than Eliezer stood in the doorway.
 He looked so tired.
 As tired as I felt after cleaning sheep stalls all day.
 But his eyes were filled with wonder.
 Maybe he’d seen the angels, too.
 Behind him, a girl saw me staring, and I looked down, feeling shy.